 The Bio-Jerusalem fund was founded by the Jerusalem Development Authority in order to support the biomed industry in Jerusalem.
-We are committed to pay royalties to the Bio-Jerusalem fund on proceeds from future sales at a rate of 4% and up to 100% of the amount of the grants received by the Company (Israeli CPI linked) in the total aggregate amount of \$65,000 as of August 31, 2016.
-For the years ended August 31, 2016, 2015 and 2014, there were no grants received from the Bio-Jerusalem fund.
-As of August 31, 2016, we incurred a liability to pay royalties to the Bio-Jerusalem fund of \$18,000.
+We are committed to pay royalties to the Bio-Jerusalem fund on proceeds from future sales at a rate of 4% and up to 100% of the amount of the grants received by the Company (Israeli CPI linked) in the total aggregate amount of \$65,000.
+We received no grants from the Bio-Jerusalem fund since the fiscal year ended August 31, 2013.
+As of August 31, 2017, we incurred a liability to pay royalties to the Bio-Jerusalem fund of \$47,000.